H-Town: Hoods of Houston

 Houston Hoods: Northeast

-From Fifth Ward to Kashmere Gardens to the multiple neighborhoods along Homestead, and not to forget Lakewood and Wayside, Northeast Houston consists of many iconic communities and produced a number of local and national legends, like J. Prince, George Forman, and Slim Thug.
+From the Fifth Ward to Kashmere Gardens to the multiple neighborhoods along Homestead, and not to forget Lakewood and Wayside, Northeast Houston consists of many iconic communities and produced a number of local and national legends like J. Prince, George Forman, and Slim Thug.

 Just north of downtown is the Fifth Ward, which was once one of the city’s most thriving areas as Lyons Avenue was the heart of the community that was filled with a number of black owned businesses.